Towards turnpike-based performance analysis of risk-averse stochastic predictive control: Setting and preliminaries

 \subsection{Fundamentals of risk-measures}

 A common choice for the mapping $\mathbb{T}[Z]$ in \eqref{eq:stochOCP} is the expected value $\E[Z]$.
-However, as risk measures are widely used as optimization criteria in various risk-averse applications (see the references in the introduction), in this paper we consider more general mappings $\mathbb{T}[Z]$, as defined next.
+However, as risk measures are widely used as optimization criteria in various risk-averse applications (see the references in the introduction), in this paper we will consider a class of risk measures as the mapping $\mathbb{T}[Z]$ in \eqref{eq:stochOCP}.

 \begin{defn}[Risk measures] Let $\mathcal{Z}$ be a linear space of measurable functions $Z: (\Omega,\mathcal{F},\mathbb{P}) \rightarrow \R$, where $(\Omega,\mathcal{F},\mathbb{P})$ is a probability space.
 A function $\rho: \mathcal{Z} \rightarrow \R \cup \{\infty\}$ is called risk measure if it is \begin{enumerate}[(i)] \item \emph{monotone}, i.e.\ for all $Z_1, Z_2 \in \mathcal{Z}$ it holds that $Z_1 \geq Z_2 \Rightarrow \rho(Z_1) \geq \rho(Z_2)$ \item \emph{translative}, i.e.\ for all $Z \in \mathcal{Z}$ and $m \in \R$ it holds that $\rho(Z + m) = \rho(Z) + m$ \end{enumerate} \end{defn}